Pyligent/Business-Analytics-Platform/README.md

   + **Recommendation Chart:**
     - Show whole bussiness full list and recommend the business based on user's input.The results are geo-mapping into the map with detailed contact information
   + **Rating Prediction:**
-    - The application uses four machine learning models to predict the rating.
-The logistic Regression,XGBoost,light-GBM and ensemble models are trained in this application.if we set the threshold is 70%, the best model accuracy is around 68%.Also the feature importances are provided.
+    - The application uses machine learning models to predict the rating
   + **Rating Maps:**
     - The application will show the all business rating vs review counts in heatmap, the maps will be in different layers based on the rating and review counts